SnowConvert: Function References for Teradata¶

 Returns¶

-The number of requests part of the extract.
+The number of requests included in the extraction process.

 Example¶